-Title: Pinniped Movements and Foraging: Bearded Seals (AK-07-08)
+Title:Pinniped Movements and Foraging: Bearded Seals (AK-07-08)

 BOEM Information Need(s) to be Addressed: Large numbers of pinnipeds migrate through and potentially occupy areas of high oil and gas potential in the Chukchi Sea, including habitat near the Burger Prospect.
 Pinnipeds may be affected in a variety of ways during all stages of oil and gas exploration, development, and production.
 Study findings will be used in post-sale NEPA analysis, review of EPs, DPPs and other reviews for post-sale and post-exploration BOEM decision making and mitigation.
-Also, study results will be used in pre-lease analyses and documentation for potential future Chukchi Sea Lease Sale(s).
-This study addresses aspects of USGS Recommendations 3.05, 3.06 and 6.15.
+Also, study results will be used in pre-lease analyses and documentation for potential future Chukchi Sea lease sales.